 - mental health and resilience.

-You can learn more about these skills in our article focusing on the seven skills to power your professional growth.
+You can learn more about these skills in our article focusing on the seven skills you need to power your professional growth.

 Set SMART career goals